chiefenne/JETI_EX_BUS/README.md

 ## Test setup

-The following image shows the components and connections as used during the developmnet.
+The following image shows the components and connections as used during the development.

 <!-- HTML syntax for image display allows to change the image size -->
 <img src="docs/images/setup_Pyboard_JetiRex6.png" width="600" />